wger-project/docs/docs/administration/settings.rst

   to create the user accounts.

 **DOWNLOAD_INGREDIENTS_FROM**: Default ``WGER``
   Where to download ingredient images from.
-Possible values are 'WGER' and 'OFF'.
-It is recommended to leave the default of WGER as to now hit the Open Food Facts with too many requests
+Set to 'None' to deactivate.

 **EMAIL_FROM**: Default ``wger Workout Manager <wger@example.com>``
   The sender address used for sent emails by the system such as weight reminders